Susceptibility of Continual Learning Against Adversarial Attacks: Related Work

-where $x$ represents the clean input signal, and $x^{a d v}$ represents the perturbed input signal (i.e. the adversarial input). $x^{a d v}$ represents the loss function, and $y_{\text{target}}$ represents the targeted label.
-The $\varepsilon$ measure the degree of distortion (i.e., distortion of the input signal) caused by the adversarial attack.
-The greater the value of $\varepsilon$, the more successful the adversarial attack will be.
-The $\varepsilon$ is the tune-able hyper-parameter.
+Where $x$ represents the clean input signal, and $x^{adv}$ represents the perturbed input signal, also known as the adversarial input. $J(x, y_{target})$ represents the loss function, with $x$ input and with $y_{target}$ being the targeted label.
+The parameter $\varepsilon$ quantifies the degree of distortion introduced by the adversarial attack, affecting the input signal.
+A larger $\varepsilon$ value signifies a more impactful adversarial attack. $\varepsilon$ serves as a tunable hyper-parameter.

-\textbf{Projected Gradient Descent (PGD)} \cite{pgd} is an iterative step adversarial attack.
-Mathematically, it can be described as follows:
+\textbf{Projected Gradient Descent (PGD)} is an iterative adversarial attack method commonly employed in computer security applications \cite{pgd}.
+Mathematically, PGD can be formalized as follows:

-In the above equation, $x$ represents the clean input signal, while $x_[0]$ represents the starting point in the input space.
-The $\mathcal{Q}$ defines the constraints set (or ball) around the original $x$.
-The PGD is an "economic" algorithm if the problem is easy to solve.
-This isn't true for general $\mathcal{Q}$ and there are lots of constraint sets that are very hard to project onto.
-If $\mathcal{Q}$ is a convex set, the optimization problem has a unique solution.
-The optimization has a unique solution if $\mathcal{Q}$ is a convex set.
-However, if $\mathcal{Q}$ is non-convex, then the solution to $P_{\mathcal{Q}}\left(\mathbf{x}_{0}\right)$ may not be unique and gives more than one solution.
+Here, $\mathbf{x}$ represents the original input signal, and $\mathbf{x_0}$ signifies the initial point within the input space.
+The set $\mathcal{Q}$ defines a constraint region or a ball centered around the original input $\mathbf{x}$.
+It is important to note that the PGD algorithm is computationally efficient when applied to problems that are straightforward to solve.
+However, this efficiency is contingent upon the nature of the constraint set $\mathcal{Q}$.
+Notably, for many non-convex sets, projecting onto them can be computationally challenging, rendering the PGD algorithm less economically viable.
+In cases where $\mathcal{Q}$ is a convex set, the optimization problem possesses a unique solution.
+Conversely, when $\mathcal{Q}$ is non-convex, the solution to $\mathcal{P}(\mathcal{Q})(\mathbf{x}_0)$ may not be unique, yielding multiple possible solutions.
+This property of non-convex sets introduces additional complexity to the optimization problem, which must be carefully considered when applying PGD in practice.

 \textbf{Carlini Wagner} \cite{cw} is an iterative step adversarial attack.
 Mathematically, it can be described as follows:

 In the above equation, $x$ represents the clean input signal, while $\iota_{\Omega}(\boldsymbol{x})$ represents regularization constraints.